8️⃣Landing page installation

 9. Make sure that the site files were extracted directly to the site directory and not to a subdirectory.

-Open the "Client" folder, go to the "assets" folder, open the "main.js" file and enter here our (in the same format as it is specified in the file)
+Open the "Client" folder, go to the "assets" folder, open the "main.js" file and enter here our Technical domain (in the same format as it is specified in the file)

 After making changes, transfer the "assets" folder to the root of our landing